HPV vaccine for men who have sex with men (MSM)

 You should have the HPV vaccine before you become sexually active.
 But, the protection is still good even if you receive the vaccine later.

-HPV is one of the most common sexually transmitted infections that can cause genital warts.
-If HPV infection persists, it can lead to certain cancers in men such as anal, throat and penile cancer.
+HPV is one of the most common sexually transmitted infections.
+Some HPV types can cause genital warts.
+Other types of HPV can lead to certain cancers if infection is persistent, such as anal, throat and penile cancer.

-It's especially important for those who are living with HIV and in MSM who have multiple sexual partners.
+It's especially important for those who are living with HIV and as well as in MSM who have multiple sexual partners.

 Number of vaccine doses required